Fire Marshal: Jim Williams

 Campus Fire Safety

-Alcohol and Fire are a Lethal Mixture.
+Alcohol and Fire are a lethal mixture.
 In most cases where fire fatalities have occurred on college campuses, alcohol was a factor.
 Approximately 25 percent of all campus fire fatalities follow a party.
 There is a strong link between alcohol and fire deaths.
 Intoxication impairs judgement and hampers evacuation efforts – you may sleep through a smoke alarm or not react quickly enough to escape.

 Fires often start because people who are drinking fall asleep or are not careful while smoking.
 Smoking combined with alcohol abuse exacerbates the risk of fires, fire injuries and fire deaths.

-Arson is the second leading cause of campus fires following cooking.
+Arson is the second leading cause of campus fires behind cooking.
 Over half of campus arson fires are in on-campus residential buildings and most of these are set in hallways and corridors.
 Campus arson often starts as a prank but pranks can turn deadly, as all big fires start small.